iodigital-com/io-technology/data/blog/why-you-should-be-using-new-css-features-today/why-you-should-be-using-new-css-features-today-part-2.md

 ### Container queries

-This is in my opinion one of the harder things to polyfill at the moment and let me tell you why.
-At the moment of writing, there isn’t any[ support for this in Firefox and Opera](https://caniuse.com/?search=container%20queries) which means we **have** to use a polyfill if we want great support.
+This is in my opinion one of the harder things to polyfill at the moment.
+There isn’t any[ support for this in Firefox and Opera](https://caniuse.com/?search=container%20queries) for now, which means we **have** to use a polyfill if we want great support.

-Yes, there is a [polyfill by Chromelabs](https://github.com/GoogleChromeLabs/container-query-polyfill) which can be found here but there are some issues with it that can’t go unnoticed.
+There is a [polyfill by Chromelabs](https://github.com/GoogleChromeLabs/container-query-polyfill) which can be found here but there are some issues with it that can’t go unnoticed.

 The author of the polyfill states: “For the best user experience, it's recommended that you initially only use the polyfill for content below-the-fold” and that comes with a reason.